404notfound-3/ig-profile-scraper/readme_media/INSTALLATION.md

     WebDriver implementation for Firefox
     ```

-* Download latest [Tor browser](https://torproject.org/) for windows from official [website](https://torproject.org/).

-* Run the installer and carefully select the installation PATH, your user's desktop path will be default.

 * Git clone or Download [this project](https://github.com/404notfound-3/ig-profile-scraper) and run below command in project directory.
     ```
     pip install -r requirements.txt